macintorsten/encoding-practice/README.md

-# encoding-practice
+# encoding lab
-Use correct encoding to fix XSS issues
+Learn when to apply which type of encoding to avoid reflective XSS bugs